StoicDreams/WebUI/README.md

 - Define and Adhere to Web UI standards.
 - Provide robust component systems for handling common display types, user input and interactions, and data processing.

+## Current Features

+- Setup boilerplate files for new website project.
+  - Install WebUI and run `webui` in the root of your website project.
+- Rust code is compiled to wasm and run in Worker thread.
+  - Rust methods accessible from JavaScript by calling `let result = await webui.worker.send('nameOfMethod', arg1, arg2, etc);`;

 ## Planned Features and Updates (Not currently implemented)

-- Setup Rust wasm to run in Web-Worker.
-- Implement boilerplate for interacting between Rust and JavaScript into WebUI.
 - Implement local Web UI web-component files (JavaScript/CSS/HTML) into WebUI.
   - Developers will be able to choose between using a specific version/state of the Web UI files that are stored locally or use the live version on [cdn.myfi.ws](https://cdn.myfi.ws).